Admission Requirements

 What you need to succeed

-Admission to the teacher education program is a sequential process and you will have strong support every step of the way.
+Admission to the teacher education program is a sequential process, and you will have advising support every step of the way.
 Experienced advisors, staff and faculty are always available to provide guidance and direction.
 Admission to the program is competitive and not guaranteed, but with hard work and using the resources we provide, you can put yourself in a position to succeed.

 Read on for the details on how to apply to one of the three program options within the Department of Education for Equity and Justice.
 The application process for these programs is segmented into separate gates.
-This page will cover the application process.
 The three programs are:

 Please note that admission into one of these programs also includes admission into the teacher education program.